Our Suggestions

 - Have more time?
 Check out the quaint town of Comfort for additional charm, shopping therapy, antiques and art galleries.

-- Fredericksburg is a full day trip you can fill with more wine, beer and German food than you can imagine.
+- Fredericksburg is a full-day trip you can fill with more wine, beer and German food than you can imagine.
 Consider making it an overnight stay at Cotton Gin Village and definitely have dinner at Cabernet Grill.

 Head 30 miles southwest of downtown to Castroville

 Founded in 1844 by European colonists from Alsace, the charming architecture and small-town streets reflect early Texas roots.
-After strolling past historic homes and shopping at boutiques and antique shops, dine on great BBQ at Blue Lacey and finish next door with something sweet from Baked.